FOUNDER / EDITOR IN CHIEF, FEATURE SHOOT

 He received his BFA from College of Arts, Delhi in the year 1997 and has been photographing for over 12 years.
 His works have appeared in numerous Newspapers/ Magazines all over the world.
 He currently lives and works from India.

 Steve Bisson is an italo-belgian writer, curator, art director and the founder of Urbanautica.
 Bisson has curated exhibitions and festivals and regularly contributes to books, magazine, journals, blogs, juries, and portfolio reviews.
-He is mainly keen to work for the independent scene.
+Currently faculty member at Paris College of Art and European Cultural Academy in Venice.

 FOUNDER / MANAGING EDITOR, ND MAGAZINE